 South Africa has recognised the need to expand electricity generation capacity within the country.
 This is based on national policy and informed by ongoing planning undertaken by the Department of Energy (DoE) and the National Energy Regulator of South Africa (NERSA).
 The draft of the South African Integrated Resource Plan (IRP 2018) present a new direction in energy sector planning.
 The plan included a shift away from coal, increased adoption of renewables and gas, and an end to the expansion of nuclear power.
 The IRP 2019 was Gazetted in October 2019 and makes provision for the procurement of 1.6 GW of wind energy per annum from 2020 to 2030.
-The implementation of the IRP constitutes significant progress in the transformation of the South African energy sector.
-To be in line with the Paris Agreement goals for mitigation, South Africa would still need to adopt more ambitious actions by 2050 such as expanding renewable energy capacity beyond 2030, fully phasing out coal by mid-century, and substantially limiting unabated natural gas use.
+The implementation of the IRP constitutes significant progress in the transformation of the South Africa would still need to adopt more ambitious actions by 2050 such as expanding renewable energy capacity beyond 2030, fully phasing out coal by mid-century, and substantially limiting unabated natural gas use.